 - (1) Scope.
 The purchases of life, health, accident, hospitalization, legal expense, or annuity insurance, or all of any kinds of such insurance for the officers and employees of the District, and for health, accident, hospitalization, and legal expenses upon a group insurance plan by the District, shall be governed by this Rule.
 This Rule does not apply to the purchase of any other type of insurance by the District, including but not limited to liability insurance, property insurance, and directors and officers insurance.
 Nothing in this Rule shall require the District to purchase insurance. - (2) Procedure.
 For a purchase of insurance within the scope of these Rules, the following procedure shall be followed: - (a) The Board shall cause to be prepared a Notice of Invitation to Bid. - (b) Notice of the Invitation to Bid shall be advertised at least once in a newspaper of general circulation within the District.
 The notice shall allow at least fourteen (14) days for submittal of bids. - (c) The District may maintain a list of persons interested in receiving notices of Invitations to Bid.
-The District shall make reasonable efforts to provide copies of any notices to such persons, but the failure to do so shall not give such consultants any bid protest or other rights or otherwise disqualify any otherwise valid procurement process. - (d) Bids shall be opened at the time and place noted in the Invitation to Bid. - (e) If only one (1) response to an Invitation is received, the District may proceed with the purchase.
+Persons who provide their name and address to the District Manager for inclusion on the list shall receive notices by mail. - (d) Bids shall be opened at the time and place noted in the Invitation to Bid. - (e) If only one (1) response to an Invitation is received, the District may proceed with the purchase.
 If no response to an Invitation to Bid is received, the District may take whatever steps are reasonably necessary in order to proceed with the purchase. - (f) The Board has the right to reject any and all bids and such reservations shall be included in all solicitations and advertisements. - (g) Simultaneously with the review of the submitted bids, the District may undertake negotiations with those companies that have submitted reasonable and timely bids and, in the opinion of the District, are fully qualified and capable of meeting all services and requirements.
 Bid responses shall be evaluated in accordance with the specifications and criteria contained in the Invitation to Bid; in addition, the total cost to the District, the cost, if any, to the District officers, employees, or their dependents, the geographic location of the company's headquarters and offices in relation to the District, and the ability of the company to guarantee premium stability may be considered.
 A contract to purchase insurance shall be awarded to that company whose response to the